How To Take The Athens Airport Bus

 The airport – Rafina bus timetables can be found here.
 The page is in Greek, but don’t worry – you will just need to look at the first column for the airport – Rafina route.
 The second column is the Rafina – airport route.

-As you will notice, this bus isn’t so frequent, so you could consider getting a taxi to Rafina instead.
+As you will notice, this bus isn’t so frequent, so you could consider getting a taxi or pre-booked transfer to Rafina instead.

 You may not have heard of Rafina port before, but ferries depart on a daily basis for several islands.
-These include two of my favourites, Andros and Tinos, and also Mykonos
+These include two of my favourite islands, Andros and Tinos, and also Mykonos

 A ferry at Rafina port in Athens